 - RCHC will continue to partner with agencies, medical schools, and local schools to offer shadowing opportunities to facilitate students considering health and medical careers.

-- RCHC will continue promotion of the Alcoholic Anonymous meetings in Reynolds County every Tuesday evening at 6:00 PM at the Reynolds County Courthouse in Centerville.
+- RCHC will continue promotion of the Alcoholic Anonymous meetings in Reynolds County every Tuesday evening at 6:00 PM at the Reynolds County Courthouse in Centerville & “Celebrate Recovery” at the Black River Baptist church.

-- RCHC will maintain marketing strategy of using Facebook Site to followers to announce educational information and awareness campaigns as well as creating an Instagram account
+- RCHC will maintain marketing strategy of using Facebook to followers to announce educational information and awareness campaigns as well as Instagram.

 - RCHC will continue to refer clients who need assistance with prescription costs to Missouri Highlands to meet their healthcare needs.